lbarnes86/linkedin-clone/README.md

 ## Instructions

 ```
-Click the Google button to sign in to app.
+Click to sign in with Google.
 Click in the 'Share Post' are and enter a text to post.
 You can also click the image or video button to upload media as well.

 ```